sundelinustc/IBMMA/README.md

 In summary, IBMMA is an optimal tool for big neuroimaging data analysis and displaying statistical results.
 Its powerful capabilities, versatility, and user-friendly output make it an indispensable asset for researchers working with large-scale neuroimaging datasets from multiple study sites.

+The current version was mainly developped and tested through using the VSCode(Visual Studio Code) software under Linux platform running on Duke BIAC Cluster.
+More tests and debugs are needed for different platforms and operating systems.
+Please download & test the code.
+Please feel free to contact me at **_ds366@duke.edu_** if you meet any problem.

 # Installation

 IBMMA is still at its beta version.
 Users please download the whole folder and unpack it somewhere (the working space) in your computer.
 Make sure that, in this folder, there is a file called "**_path_para.xlsx_**" (a template for users to modify acoording to their own data), a file called "**_ibmma.py_**", and a folder called "**_SDL_functions_**".